Zuoooooo/INFO5940-Assignment-1/README.md

 Now, API key will be automatically loaded inside the container.

 ---
+# Step 2:

+After that, open docker and select "images" run "file name" -- info5940-assignment-1

+# Step 3:

+Return to VScode, press shift+command+p, select: Dev Containers: Rebuild and Reopen in Container

+Select From 'docker-compose.yml' and then directly click 'OK'

-# Step 2: Install the reuired Library
+# Step 4: Install the reuired Library

 1. pip install pdfminer.six

 Now you can see there is no underline on the top library list and make sure the library is a new version.

-# Step 3 Run the application
+# Step 5 Run the application

 In the terminal, navigate to the directory containing chatbot.py, then run: